FedorIvanov37/sv-terminal/README.md

 ## Signal general overview

-The Signal simplifies the sending of banking card e-commerce transactions to banking card processing systems using a useful visual and program interface

-The SIGNAL uses ISO-8583 E-pay protocol for transactions sending, instead of PSP.
-It can be used during the Payment Systems certification test, for checking and setting up the system on the test environment, during the application development process, and so on
+The Signal simplifies the sending of banking card e-commerce transactions to banking card processing systems using a useful visual and program interface.
+It uses ISO-8583 E-pay protocol for transactions sending, instead of PSP.
+It can be used during the Payment Systems certification test, for checking and setting up the system on the test environment, during the application development process, and so on.

+The Signal has three interfaces, which lead to the single core - Graphic User Interface, WEB Application Program Interface, and Command line interface.
+Generally speaking, they do the same things but use different points of interaction with their own specific features

 Also, the Signal builds like a kit of weakly connected modules like a Parser, Connector, Queue, etc. It allows to reuse or extend the Signal's functionality making emulators, loaders, parsers, converters, application interfaces, and many other things based on [Signal modules](#library-re-usage)

-[UBC SV API](http://feapi.unlimint.io:7171/documentation) is a good example of using SIGNAL modules without any GUI

-See more in the chapter [About the Signal](#about-signal)

 In case of any questions about SIGNAL [contact the author](#author).
 Your feedback and suggestions are general drivers of the Signal evolution